Appendicitis Surgery and Screening in Singapore

 Blocked Appendix Opening

-The appendix can become blocked by hardened stool (fecaliths), enlarged lymph tissue, or, in rare cases, tumors, leading to inflammation and bacterial overgrowth.
+The appendix can become blocked by hardened stool (fecaliths), enlarged lymph tissue, or, in rare cases, tumours, leading to inflammation and bacterial overgrowth.

 Genetics